 WHEN THE CUSTODIAL PARENT WANTS TO RELOCATE, WHAT ARE THE NON-CUSTODIAL

-By Sari M. Friedman, General Counsel FRA
+By Sari M. Friedman, Legal Counsel

 It has been almost two years since the Court of Appeals, in Tropea v.
+Tropea,

-it appeared as if the Tropea decision would provide an open door for relocation
+appeared as if the Tropea decision would provide an open door for relocation

 by the custodial parent.
 But that did not quite come to pass.
 Today, the